Ultimately, I am a carnivore.

 Staff members were indifferent, as if they’d been trained by the maître d in Ferris Bueller who weeps for the future.
 Auburn, however, was different.
 Despite their success, Auburn seemed genuinely glad to have me there.
 Staff members knew my name.
 Every phone call and every request was greeted with the enthusiastic manner of a Chick-Fil-A employee.

 I say all that to say this: The Chop House reminds me of Auburn while the Peddler reminds me of Alabama.
-It knows, deep in its heart; its place is at the top.
+It knows, deep in its heart, it has a place at the top.

-Also, if you order several more ounces on a steak you’re gonna need that wide berth to haul your ass out of there, I’m just saying.
+Also, if you order several more ounces on a steak you’re gonna need that wide berth to haul your butt out of there, I’m just saying.

-Where is your pick house for best steakhouse in the Pigeon Forge and Gatlinburg area?
+Where is your pick for the best steakhouse in the Pigeon Forge and Gatlinburg area?
 Let us know in the comments!